Nutrition - 5 Tips

 In any case, regardless of your field of study, if your internship has been temporarily or permanently suspended, we ask that you follow the government’s guidelines and #StayHome.

-Staying home will help support our healthcare workers by limiting the number of infections—and thus the number of patients in hospital wards.
+The lockdown will help support the work of our healthcare workers by limiting the number of infections—and thus the number of patients in hospital wards.
 We are counting on your cooperation to limit the impact of this epidemic.
-Protect yourself and your loved ones, stay home, practice preventive measures, observe social distancing guidelines, and go out only when necessary.
+Protect yourself and your loved ones, stay home, follow preventive measures, observe social distancing guidelines, and go out only when necessary.

 You can also join the civic reserve to contribute to the collective effort:

-Finally, the Faculty will be there for you throughout this period—providing important updates, fostering a sense of community, suggesting activities, and offering help with your studies.
+Finally, the Faculty will be there for you throughout this entire period—providing important updates, fostering a sense of community, suggesting activities, and even helping you with your studying.
 Don’t forget to follow us on social media: @FacultemedMPL on Twitter and @FacMedecineMtpNîmes on Facebook!

-Here you will find all the information regarding the Faculty of Medicine’s operations during the coronavirus crisis.
+Here you will find all the information regarding how the School of Medicine is operating during the coronavirus crisis.
 This article will be updated regularly throughout the crisis.

-Updated Tuesday, March 24, 2020.
+Update from Tuesday, March 24, 2020.

 Changes since the last update are marked with an *